sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

 * deploy the beta application

 ### Install Ruby 2.0.0 and Rails 4.0.13 on the beta server
-First we ssh to the staging server
+First we ssh to the beta server

     saltspring$ ssh uranus